 The Alcohol and Drug Abuse Prevention Team (ADAPT) peer educators plan a variety of educational programs to promote safe Halloween behaviors.
-In 2015, over 900 students signed the pledge!
+In 2016, over 1,000 students signed the pledge!
+Read the article about the 2017 campaign in The Cavalier Daily.

-ADAPT, UJC, Chi Psi and DKE will be handing out free Halloween candy to students!
-The first 1,000 students who sign the Halloween pledge to be an active bystander this Halloween recieve a water bottle, laptop sticker and candy.
+ADAPT will be handing out free Halloween water bottles with candy to students!
+The first 1,000 students who sign the Halloween pledge to be an active bystander this Halloween recieve a water bottle and candy.
 Thanks to the Parents Fund for supporting this program!
-Rain site for all dates is the Student Health first floor lobby (400 Brandon Avenue)
+Rain site for all dates is the Student Health first floor lobby (400 Brandon Avenue).
+The ADAPT Facebook page has full tabling dates and locations.

-On my honor, as a UVA student, I pledge to take care of my friends this Halloween by:
+On my honor as a UVA student, I pledge to take care of myself and others this Halloween by:

 HALLOWEEN SAFETY TIPS